 A nylon-spandex blend is probably the most typical fabric for versatile, hot weather hiking or tactical pants because when in the right proportions, the end result is a great material that can keep the wearer cool, dry, and comfortable during a wide variety of (high-intensity) outdoor activities.

 The fabric is a very nice blend of nylon (93%) and elastane (7%).
 It’s treated with Teflon repellent finish (essentially, a durable water repellent) for added wind and water protection.
 The design is wind-resistant but cannot say if it can ward off high winds or not.
 You won’t have any problem in light wind, that’s for sure.
-Additionally, the water beads on the outside of the garment so you shouldn’t have problems in light rain.
+Additionally, the water beads on the outside of the garment so you shouldn’t have problems in light rain (while the Teflon finish provides sufficient water resistance).
 However, if heavy or driving rain is expected, you’ll need a pair of good rain pants instead.

 Fit & Comfort

 The size pictured here is XXL (or W38-L32).
 At 186 cm (6’1″) height, the person wearing it weighs approximately 95 kg (210 lbs).
 The color shown is ‘Taiga Green’, which is a really beautiful greenish color.
 There are two more colors available – ‘Black’ and ‘Shadow Grey’.
 The trousers seem true to size.
 They’re stretchy, which helps a lot with getting a perfect fit.
 The partial elastic waist and the hook-and-loop fly allow for an individual fit that complies with the body of the wearer.
-We are not huge fans of the non-standard fly front as we believe that it won’t wear as well as a classic fly front.
-However, it seems that the hook-and-loop adjustment is more versatile than a button or snap closure as it allows to adjust the fit according to the user’s preferences.
+We were not huge fans of the non-standard fly front as we believed that it wouldn’t wear as well as a classic fly front.
+We were wrong.
+It turned out that the hook-and-loop adjustment is more versatile than a button or snap closure as it allows to adjust the fit according to the user’s preferences.
+Of course, this means that you can add or lose up to several kilos and the VersaStretch Lite will still fit perfectly.
+Moreover, the high-quality hook-and-loop fly still works as if it is brand new even after some serious use and abuse.

 The functionality, fit, and comfort are interrelated thus it won’t be enough for a pair of pants to be just comfortable or great fitting or very functional.
 No, you need a combination of functionality, fit, and comfort and it is exactly what you get with the OTP Lite.
 In addition, you get a nice, stretchy fabric and a great range of movement making these pants suitable for a wide range of outdoor activities such as hiking and backpacking, climbing, bouldering, casual wear or work.